bloominstituteoftechnology/node-api4-project/README.md

 ### Task 1: Minimum Viable Product

-Pick any API, could be one of your past projects, and deploy it to `heroku`.
+Pick any API, could be one of your pa st projects, and deploy it to `heroku`.

 ### Task 2: Stretch Goal